-David J. Bodney is the Managing Partner of the Phoenix office of Steptoe & Johnson LLP.
+David J. Bodney is a partner in the Phoenix office of Ballard Spahr LLP, where he leads the firm’s Media Law Group.
 His practice areas include media and constitutional law, commercial and intellectual property litigation, American Indian law, and government affairs.
-He is listed in the current editions of Who’s Who in American Law, The Best Lawyers in America, and Southwest Super Lawyers.
+He is listed in the current editions of Who’s Who in American Law, The Best Lawyers in America, Southwest Super Lawyers, and Chambers USA.

 Over the years, Professor Bodney has successfully defended print, broadcast, and electronic media in defamation, privacy, and related First Amendment litigation.
 His practice covers a wide range of constitutional law issues, including prosecuting actions to secure open government, blocking prior restraints and subpoenas of reporters by government and third parties, handling advertising, commercial speech, and intellectual property law issues.